luiscruz/course_sustainableSE/2025/p1_measuring_software/g23_llm_inference.md

 ### Discussion

+Our results of the analysis of energy consumption across the four models provide valuable insights into their energy efficiency characteristics.
+These findings are relevant for both developers and users of LLMs, as we [ i need to sleep ]

+Codellama emerged as the most energy-efficient model, both in terms of total energy consumption and energy per token.
+This suggests Codellama could result in reduced environmental impact and cost savings in large-scale deployments.
+However, its wide range of total energy consumption (36.27–216.62 J) indicates that its efficiency can vary significantly depending on the task.
+This variability may come from differences in task complexity or the model's adaptability to specific tasks.
+This suggests it may require careful monitoring to avoid energy spikes in practice.

+In contrast, Deepseek and Mistral demonstrated consistency, although higher energy consumption overall.
+Our results suggest that Deepseek operates with a high but predictable energy demand, which could be advantageous in environments predictability is valued over efficiency, especially if Deepseek gives a performance advantage (eg higher accuracy of response) on certain tasks.
+Mistral, on the other hand, not only consumed a similar amount of total to Deepseek, but also had the highest energy per token.
+This makes Mistral the least efficient model on a per-token basis, which could be a significant drawback in applications requiring extensive text generation.
+Deepseek seems to be a better alternative in this case.

+Qwen occupied an intermediate position, with moderate scores for both metrics.
+Its balanced performance makes it a viable option for users seeking a compromise between efficiency and capability.
+However, its moderate variability suggests that its energy demands can still fluctuate depending on the task at hand.

 ### Limitations

 Initially, we wanted to compare the energy consumption across different models, but with different backends.
 LLaMa, MistralRS and vLLM were considered, as [ some motivation ].
 However, we found MistralRS’ documentation to be lacking and could not get it to work on time.  [ also saw in notes that deepseek not supported– on which one? ] For vLLM, since it does not support GPU acceleration on Mac, we could not run LLaMa on it [ or is it just slow? unclear ].
 Due to time constraints, we opted for using just the LLaMa.cpp backend for all four models, instead of spending more time trying to get the backends working on Linux/Windows. [ mention hardware eg using just one laptop as a limitation explicitly? kind of inferred frmo here ]